Ministries of the church

 Thrift Shop, 6 Spring Street (the old Methodist Church building).

-Located at the old Methodist Church building, both floors are filled with used clothing, household items, furniture, and much more.
+Located at the old Methodist Church building on Spring Street, the Thrift Shop fills both floors with used clothing, household items, furniture, and much more.
 Donated items are sorted, organized, and very reasonably priced.
 Serving the community as a place that accepts usable items, the Thrift Shop contributes much more by helping families in need and donating a portion of their proceeds to worthy community agencies.

 Donations are accepted any time the Thrift Shop is open.
 Most items are accepted, however, if you have a question, see one of the people at the Thrift Shop.